Odysseas Vlachodimos: Benfica

 Vlachodimos started the 2019–20 season again as a first-choice.
 On 29 August 2019, he extended his contract with Benfica until 2023, setting an annual salary of €1.2 million.
 On 5 November 2019, Vlachodimos has been at his best in the Portuguese Primeira Liga for Benfica, recording eight clean sheets in the opening 10 matches of the season.
-Overall, if we take all competitions during 2019 into account, Vlachodimos participated in 46 matches for Benfica, recording an impressive 21 clean sheets.
+Overall, if we take all competitions during 2019 into account, Vlachodimos participated in 46 matches for Benfica, recording 21 clean sheets.
 Only Jan Oblak (24) and Marco Bizot (29) gained more shutouts, while Marc-André ter Stegen also tallied 24 clean sheets.

-On 5 October 2020, with the save of two consecutive penalty kicks from Ryan Gauld helped his team prevail over S.C.
-Farense with a score of 3-2 achieving the third victory in an equal number of matches in the beginning of the 2020-21 season.
+On 5 October 2020, with the save of two consecutive penalty kicks from Ryan Gauld helped his team prevail over Farense with a score of 3–2, achieving the third victory in an equal number of matches in the beginning of the 2020–21 season.
 As a conclusion this season was a reality check for the 27-year-old as he played as a second fiddle to Helton Leite for most of the campaign.
-He has, however, regained his form and put up some excellent displays in the 2021-22 season.
+He has, however, regained his form and put up some excellent displays in the 2021–22 season.
 On 26 August 2021, Benfica qualified for the UEFA Champions League group stage after defeating PSV Eindhoven, a justification for the international Greek goalkeeper who in the summer was a step away from "Da Luz".

-On 4 November 2021, although he conceded five goals in the 5-2 defeat to FC Bayern Munich, Vlachodimos is included in the top 11 of the 4th matchday in the UEFA Champions League.
+On 4 November 2021, although he conceded five goals in the 5–2 defeat to Bayern Munich, Pathodimos is included in the top 11 of the 4th matchday in the UEFA Champions League.